Meet Winter Love Island 2020 contestants Eve and Jess Gale, the twins with the “ultimate girl code”

 They’re heading to South Africa together and they won’t be fighting over any boys

-Winter Love Island 2020 is just around the corner, with 12 new islanders hoping to find their soul mates in sunny South Africa.
+It’s finally back – Love Island has arrived for its sixth series, the first of which to be broadcast in January.

-Eve and Jess Gale are twins taking on the villa together, who insist that they’ll be looking out for each other the whole time.
+Eve and Jess Gale are twins taking on the new South African villa together, who insist that they’ll be looking out for each other the whole time.

 They’ve worked as VIP hostesses at events around the world, with Eve once catching the eye of American rapper Tyga, also known as Kylie Jenner’s ex, who asked her to meet up with him.